kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

   odd changes particular for particular chipsets.
 Rather, we should choose to reduce complexity within the Kubelet over time.

-  One example how current managers could be lavareged for that can be seen in the [CPU Pooler](https://github.com/nokia/CPU-Pooler) project where a device plugin is used to handle cpu and memory management.
+  One example how current managers could be leveraged for that can be seen in the [CPU Pooler](https://github.com/nokia/CPU-Pooler) project where a device plugin is used to handle cpu and memory management.
 In contrast to this work our CCI approach concentrates on CPU and memory and will not require to do initial reservation of system resources to handle user applications.
-  The realisation of CCI is clearly separated from other components and will enable a functional and seamless integration with other device plugins and DRA plugins.
+  The realization of CCI is clearly separated from other components and will enable a functional and seamless integration with other device plugins and DRA plugins.
   In later phase of CCI development will consider handling cpu and memory resources also for pods not requiring drivers to run, by leveraging existing code base (post-alpha goal - it can also include refactoring of existing code base).
 Further, CCI approach will cover required interfaces to identify available cpu and memory resource so that correct scheduling can be performed.

 ### Alternatives for API Handling
-There different alternative methodologies how to enabled further configuration capbilities for the user in kubernetes, each with some pro and cons.
+There different alternative methodologies how to enabled further configuration capabilities for the user in kubernetes, each with some pro and cons.

 One option here could be to suggest a change or extension of the pod spec interface to define cpu and memory resources.
 This option has the drawback that it will need to touch the pod specification mechanisms and the change might have impact to different groups using kubernetes.
-In this KEP we would like to follow less distruptive approaches.
+In this KEP we would like to follow less disruptive approaches.

-An alternative which does not requeire pod spec changes is to define a resource allocation configuration for Kubernetes Pods through policy mechanism as annotation.
+An alternative which does not require pod spec changes is to define a resource allocation configuration for Kubernetes Pods through policy mechanism as annotation.
 The CCI Driver will process the policy for each pod/container.
-The policy mechanism can't offer the same level of granularity as the attributed-based configuration methodlogy.
+The policy mechanism can't offer the same level of granularity as the attributed-based configuration methodology.

 Example with 4 containers in the pod: